Amtrix/fpt-max-cut/README.md

     Turn of random selection between 2 and 6 and use the given fixed one by this parameter.

-Flags for benchmark current kernelization performance:
+Flags for benchmarking performance of kernelization:
     -support-weighted-result
     If the resulting graph is allowed to be weighted -- allows further reduciton in terms of number of vertices/edges.